This no-knead cottage cheese dill bread is amazing! If you make bread, you’ve gotta try this.

 - Split dough into halves.
 Dough will be quite soft, use as much flour as needed to shape dough and prevent sticking.

 - Turn dough in hands to lightly stretch the surface, creating a rounded top and a lumpy bottom.
-Form into an oval bread shape, about 4 x 9 inches.
+Form each half of dough into an oval bread shape, about 4 x 9 inches.

 - Place formed dough on greased baking sheet.